Handy guide to the London Underground

 Tips for traveling by subway

-- Haveyour ticket handy to get through the turnstiles quickly especially if you are taking the tube at rush hour (before 9:30 am or around 6 pm) to facilitate the flow of passengers at the entrances and exits of the station.
+- Have your ticket handy to get through the turnstiles quickly especially if you are taking the tube at rush hour (before 9:30 am or around 6 pm) to facilitate the flow of passengers at the entrances and exits of the station.

 - If you can, plan your off-peak transfers on the London Underground.
 It is usually crowded with commuters coming and going from all corners of the capital.
 This is especially true between 6:30 am and 9:30 am as well as between 5 and 7 pm.
 This way you will move through the subway with more tranquility.

 - Check the London Underground app or website before you travel to see if there are any incidents on the lines you want to take or some stations are closed for maintenance work.
-It will provide you with updated service information and even provide you with alternative routes.
+It will provide you with updated service information and even provide alternative routes.

 - Move around the platform to find more space.
 When you get to the platform, don't crowd at the entrance.
 If you see that there are a lot of people on a section of the platform, keep walking to where there are fewer people.
 This way you may even find a free seat if you want to sit down.